uhub/awesome-actionscript-sorted/README.md

 * [lhasa](https://github.com/paulcoyle/lhasa) - Layout Handler for ActionScript Applications.
 Basically a lower-level set of display related classes to automatically manage laying out child objects.
 * [stylekit-as3](https://github.com/videojuicer/stylekit-as3) -  An Actionscript 3 framework for creating user interfaces, using CSS3 for layout.
 * [larrio](https://github.com/larryhou/larrio) - Actionscript 3.0 layout and scrolling framework
+* [Flow](https://github.com/artman/Flow) - A Flash layout, effects, data binding, remoting framework designed to be used instead of Flex when performance is essential and download size should be minimal.
+Licensed under MIT
+* [as3viewnavigator](https://github.com/pwalczyszyn/as3viewnavigator) - This is a simple as3 library giving functionality similar to ViewNavigator that comes with Flex Hero to your pure flash/as3 projects.

 ### Gestures